 The INSEE number in France

 Tax numbers in France are separate from other identification numbers such as social security numbers.
 The general identification number in France is the National Registration Number – or INSEE code or the social security number.
 This is a 15-digit number for national identification, social security, and health insurance purposes.
 The INSEE code is on the French health insurance card (carte vitale).

 The INSEE code in France is administrated by the French National Institute of Statistics and Economic Studies (INSEE) and issued by L’Assurance Maladie (Ameli).

 A French tax identification number is necessary for all individuals and organizations with a tax obligation in France.
 It is not a legal requirement to have a tax number in France; authorities don’t go after expats that don’t have one.
 However, without one, you cannot register as a taxpayer in France.
 This may lead to problems carrying out certain financial activities in France as well as calculation errors for your tax liabilities.
 Having a tax number in France also enables you to register with the online tax portal, submit your French tax return, and pay your taxes online.

 The French SPI is assigned when an individual registers with the French tax authorities and their details are entered into the system of the French Directorate-General of Public Finances (DGFiP).

 In general, you do not have to apply for a French tax number.
 You normally receive your French tax number after filling in and submitting your first French tax return.
 The number will appear on your income tax statement sent to you by the French tax authorities.
-More information on how to file your French tax return is available here.
+Read our guide for more information on how to file your French tax return.

 French nationals will usually automatically be sent an SRI number if their parents are French tax residents.
 This is normally sent out once they reach the age of 18.